sinch/docs/docs/mms/mms-introduction.md

 title: Introduction
 excerpt: >-
   Sinch offers two different MMS APIs, XML API and MM7 API.
 XML is the industry standard for sending and receiving rich multimedia content.
-While MMS7 is the standard protocol used by carriers.
-Read more.
+While MM7 is the standard protocol used by carriers.
 next:
   pages:
     - mm7-service